 Practical, timely and cost-effective building dispute advice

-The issues that can, and do, arise out of construction contracts or involving strata schemes almost always involve a complex web of statutes, by-laws, regulations and know-how, overlaid by a number of parties and their obligations.
-It is important, when these issues arise, to involve a lawyer who is familiar with the area.
+The issues that can, and often do, arise out of construction contracts or involving strata schemes almost always concern a complex web of statutes, by-laws, regulations, case law and know-how, and involve a number of parties and their obligations.
+It is important, when these issues arise, to involve a lawyer who is familiar with the specific area of law.

 These are the problems with which I can help.